awsdocs/amazon-route53-docs/doc_source/domain-update-contacts.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-update-contacts.html)

 1. If you encounter issues while updating contact information, you can contact AWS Support for free\.
 For more information, see [Contacting AWS Support about domain registration issues](domain-contact-support.md)\.

+For information about the API you can use also, see [UpdateDomainContact](https://docs.aws.amazon.com/Route53/latest/APIReference/API_domains_UpdateDomainContact.html)\.

 ## Changing the owner of a domain when the registry requires a Change of Domain Ownership form<a name="domain-update-contacts-domain-ownership-form"></a>